Azure/Azure-Verified-Modules/docs/content/contributing/terraform/review.md

 {{< /expand >}}

-14. The module reviewer will update the module proposal by doing the following
+14. The module reviewer updates the module proposal by performing the following steps:
 - Move the module proposal from "In Review" to "Done" in the [AVM - Module Triage](https://github.com/orgs/Azure/projects/529) project.
 - Assign label Status: Module Available :green_circle:
 - Update the module index